hx/private-gem-server/README.md

 Path of a YAML file containing a list of gems to be served.

+__Note__: In order for gems to be discovered, they must be git tagged and that tag needs to match the gem version e.g. "git tag v1.2.5"

 ## Sources

 Here's an example sources file: